gittyeric/ml-infinite-image-augment/README.md

 `training_labels`: List of ground truth labels (type agnostic) that match 1-to-1 with `training_img_filenames`

 `step_size_percent`: How big of steps to take when finding an augmentation feature's limit, default of 5 means each trial will increase augmentation intensity by 5% until `my_predict` starts to differ significantly in its output.
-Lower values take longer for the 1-time cost of running searchRandomizationBoundries but will yield more accurate augmentation limit boundries for data generation and graphing, so going down to ~1% step_size granularity can sometimes be worth the investment.
+Lower values take longer for the 1-time cost of running search_randomization_boundries but will yield more accurate augmentation limit boundries for data generation and graphing, so going down to ~1% step_size granularity can sometimes be worth the investment.

 `analytics_cache`: The filename to use to store search cache calculations, defaults to analytics.json